Forming a business is an exciting time for any person. Drought, Drought & Bobbitt’s business formation expertise includes:

 Bylaws are the internal rules and regulations by which an organization is governed, and the Board of Directors must adopt them.
 Although the Bylaws of every organization are unique, typically, the document would cover various operational procedures of the organization such as memberships, elections of directors, conduct of meetings, establishment of committees, etc.

-An Operating Agreement includes the internal rules and regulations by which a Limited Liability Company (LLC) is governed.
-The Operating Agreement is similar to the Bylaws of a corporation.
-In general, an Operating Agreement is an agreement among the LLC’s members about the business of the LLC, the rights and duties of the members, management structure and operation, etc.
+A Company Agreement includes the internal rules and regulations by which a Limited Liability Company (LLC) is governed.
+The Company Agreement is similar to the Bylaws of a corporation.
+In general, it is an agreement among the members about rights and duties, management structure, operation, etc.

 Application for Employer Identification Number